-Finding 10: Programme Institutional /Implementation Arrangements
+Finding 11: Programme Institutional /Implementation Arrangements

-In general the MTET found that institutional and implementation arrangements under the LDP have been good and very useful at Zonal and woreda levels.
-However, a few initiatives could strengthen this even further as discussed below.
+- 57. In general the MTET found that institutional and implementation arrangements under the LDP have been good and very useful at Zonal and woreda levels.
+However, a few initiatives could strengthen this even further as discussed below. - 58.
 The MTET did not see any evidence of feasibility studies for high cost investments in the woredas.
-This should be the case as it could potentially save investments that are not needed such as the abandoned water borehole in Adi Arkay in which Birr 200,000 was used to find water where there is none.
+This should be the case as it could potentially save investments that are not needed such as the abandoned water borehole in Adi Arkay in which Birr 200,000 was used to find water where there is none. - 59.
 The MTET also did not find any signed memoranda of understanding (MOU) between woreda PSCs (Admin) and community representatives (kebele level) that could potentially re-enforce their commitment for kebele based interventions.
-Such MOUs could include: 1) the terms and conditions of community participation and project contribution; 2) upwards and downwards accountability.
+Such MOUs could include: 1) the terms and conditions of community participation and project contribution; 2) upwards and downwards accountability. - 60.
 Enhancement of local capacity is a concept that is highly related to empowering the local community to have a say in decisions that influence their life.
-For genuine and empowered participation, the terms and conditions of community participation should have to be discussed first and agreed upon before deciding on how the community participates and what they contribute to the projects.
+For genuine and empowered participation, the terms and conditions of community participation should have to be

+- discussed first and agreed upon before deciding on how the community participates and what they contribute to the projects. - 61.
 Under LDP, woredas have funds for monitoring field visit to kebeles.
-However, as reflected in the table above, it is not clear how this can be maintained in future with the very low revenue base in some woredas and therefore lack of funds for these types of activities, if they are not explicitly subsidized in their budgets from regional level.
+However, as reflected in the table above, it is not clear how this can be maintained in future with the very low revenue base in some woredas and therefore lack of funds for these types of activities, if they are not explicitly subsidized in their budgets from regional level. - 62.
 A high turnover of staff (PSC members) has been seen in all three woredas and has contributed to slowing implementation (e.g. out of 10 study tour participants to Uganda in 2006 five have already left their jobs).
-SIDA is currently conducting a study on staffing levels in Amhara region which is an important study in terms of providing a clearer overview of the staffing situation.
+SIDA is currently conducting a study on staffing levels in Amhara region which is an important study in terms of providing a clearer overview of the staffing situation. - 63.
 The MTET was made aware by the woredas that delays for approval of work done by contractors by the Zonal Urban Works and Development Department engineers results in funds not being paid on time.
 There is simply a lack of staff and capacity in the department which leads to such delays.
-(See also finding 8)

-Finding 11: Programme Management
+Finding 12: Programme Management